smitmartijn/cleur-2018-session-pdf-urls/DNA.md

+# Cisco Live Europe 2018

+Below is a list of breakout sessions and links to their presentation in PDF form.
+This list is filtered on "DNA"

 | ID | Title                                                                                                                       | Type | Technologies |
 |-----|-----------------------------------------------------------------------------------------------------------------------------|-----------|-----------|
 | LTRNMS-2500 | [A Practical Look at DNA Center: A better way to manage your network in the digital era - Hands-On Lab](https://clnv.s3.amazonaws.com/2018/eur/pdf/LTRNMS-2500.pdf) | Instructor Led Lab | Automation, Programmability, SDN |